Chapter 4

 deformation occurs and eventually a collision and fusion of the

-two neutron stars occurs. d) During rapid rotation during fusion, a
+two neutron stars occurs. d) With rapid rotation during fusion, a large

-large amount of neutron substance can be ejected, which
+amount of neutron substance can be ejected, which immediately

 resulting object will have only a small accretion disk around it (since most of the substance has been ejected away by